itsKia2/resumeVC/README.md

 ## How to Setup
 1. Ensure you have [uv](https://docs.astral.sh/uv/getting-started/installation/) and [bun](https://bun.sh/) installed
 2. In the root project directory, run `bun i` then `bun dev`
-3. See the root `package.json` for other scripts
+3. Visit the Vite server (http://localhost:5173)

+The Vite server is preferable as it shows automatic updates in client and server code.
+The Flask server (http://127.0.0.1:5000) only does so for server code and requires the client to be built beforehand.
+See the root `package.json` for other scripts